ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 ### Unleashing imagination

-> They didn't want more information that might spoil their story.
-WYSIATI.
+> _"They didn't want more information that might spoil their story.
+WYSIATI."_

 Kahneman discusses the role of a cognitive bias which he names What You See Is All There Is (WYSIATI).
 Whilst WYSIATI enables us to make quick and intuitive decisions based on only partial information, it can also lead us into the trap of jumping to conclusions without all the facts.
 Pre-mortems encourage us to think about situations that haven't yet occurred and therefore rely on using our imagination.
 The importance of this is that it nudges us away from defaulting to our existing models of the world.
 Limiting the impact of WYSIATI allows you to critique your project or system in a way that you actually start to learn new things about it, rather than just confirming what you already know.

 ### Countering groupthink

-> This is a case of overconfidence.
-They seem to believe they know more than they actually do know.
+> _"This is a case of overconfidence.
+They seem to believe they know more than they actually do know."_

 It can be easy for groups to fall into the trap of prioritising conformity over critical thinking.
 Kahneman explains that as a group approaches a decision the phenomenon of groupthink begins to impact their behaviour.
 The group's confidence tends to increase and any doubts or alternative opinions tend to be gradually suppressed.
 Opposers of a decision might tend to be perceived as obstructive to progress, lacking in commitment to the group or simply not understanding the groups goals.
 Pre-mortems attempt to prevent uncritical optimism from becoming the default of a group by exploring different perspectives and using these to inform better quality decisions.